Islandora/documentation/docs/user-documentation/users.md

 1. Scroll down or search for options that have an *Islandora* prefix or contain the word *Islandora*.
 For example, *Islandora Access: Create terms*.
 ![Alt text](../assets/users_permissions.png "Permissions page")

+!!!
+Tip "Islandora Quick Lessons"
+    Learn more with this video on how to [Add a User](https://youtu.be/XSokAFRVBuE).

 ## Further Reading on Managing Users in Drupal

 For more information on managing users in Drupal visit the section